PhoneIn/docs/docs/InstallationGuide/installing_phonein.md

 1. Paste this output into your source file.
 2. See the notes and action items below regarding this conversion run.
-3. Check the rendered output (headings, lists, code blocks, tables) for proper formatting and use a linkchecker before you publish this page.
+3. Check the rendered output (headings, lists, code blocks, tables) for proper formatting and use a link 0checker before you publish this page.

 Conversion notes: